Academic Policies

 - Program Learning Objectives

-- Reorganization and Suspension of Academic Programs/Academic Units
+- Reorganization of Academic Units

 - Retention of Exams, Graded Coursework, and Gradebook